 Threat Model Schema

-The original version 1.x schema for Threat Dragon models conforms to JSON Schema.
+The original schema for Threat Dragon models conforms to JSON Schema standard.

 There were some changes, mainly in the diagram component properties for version 2 Threat Dragon threat models, and so there is a different schema for these threat models - also conforming to JSON Schema.